sara-sabr/ITStrategy/_pages/en/web-services-access.md

 Even though TBS policy generally recommends open access to these tools, ESDC's rationale for blocking them has been primarily to prevent accidental leak of protected information from employees.
 This is a valid concern that must be mitigated with a balanced approach.

-The proposed risk mitigation would be to augment the current Data Loss Prevention (DLP) by adding a tool that monitors and enforces classification of files and emails before they can be transmitted on the Internet.
+The proposed risk mitigation is to augment the current Data Loss Prevention (DLP) with a tool that monitors and enforces classification of files and emails before they can be transmitted on the Internet.
 However, as the evaluated options so far can be costly, implementation is not being considered for the short term.

-Following current procedure, the additional SaaS tools would need to be added to ESDC Technology Bricks (alongside other approved SaaS like GitHub, Trello and Slack).
-However, the value add of adding SaaS to Technology Bricks and Standards should be re-evaluated by considering the shared responsibility model of SaaS.
-For instance, the maintenance and upkeep efforts of SaaS does not impact ESDC.

-Finally, there is a discrepancy between the approved SaaS and what can actually be accessed on the network by employees (See [Appendix B](#appendix-b---saas-already-unblocked)).

 ### Considerations